wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does your Plugin support Product Refund? =

-Our existing plugin does not track product refund data, however we are currently building a pro plugin that gives you access to product Refund data.
-It's a paid plugin that will give you access to all the important features of Universal Analytics including Access to all the reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P Anonymization, etc. If you are interested in our paid Plugin, please reach out to us at <a href="mailto:marketing@tatvic.com">marketing@tatvic.com</a>
+Our existing plugin does not track product refund data, however you can buy our <a href="http://bit.ly/1yFqA04" target="_blank">paid plugin</a> to get access to product Refund data

+= How to verify if you have implemented the Plugin well? =

+To verify if you have implemented the plugin well, just log in to your Google Analytics account & check if the data is coming well in your Enhanced Ecommerce Reports.

+= How much time will it take to see the data in Google Analytics? =

+It generally depends upon the traffic of the store.
+But in general it may take max up to 24 hours & min 4 hours to see the data in Google Analytics.

+= Why the plugin does not sent data when I am logged in as Admin? =

+To avoid sending your own transaction data or sessions data in Google Analytics, our plugin doesn't sent the data to GA when you are logged in.
+Having said, if you are logged in as Shop Manager, plugin will send the data to GA.

 == Changelog ==